-As our Suite of Sweets for Sweethearts event continues, today I have the pleasure of sharing not one, but two recipes from Gluten-Free Entertaining: More than 100 Naturally Wheat-Free Recipes for Parties and Special Occasions.
+As our Suite of Sweets for Sweethearts event continues, today I have the pleasure of sharing Gluten-Free Entertaining: More than 100 Naturally Wheat-Free Recipes for Parties and Special Occasions with you all.
 This cookbook is the newest cookbook from one of my favorites, Olivia Dupin!
 Let me tell you about this cookbook and share two recipes, Mile-High Chocolate Cake in today’s post and Double Strawberry Waffles in another post.

 Olivia is a professionally trained chef who has been living gluten free and creating gluten-free recipes since 2009 when she was diagnosed with celiac disease.
 I’ve been a big fan of Olivia’s since she “friended” me years ago when it looked like I’d be able to attend a gluten-free retreat where she was going to be the chef.
-Sadly, I did not end up getting to go, but we’ve stayed “connected” ever since.
+Sadly, I did not end up getting to go to that event, but we’ve stayed “connected” ever since.

 You can read more about Olivia on her website, Liv Gluten Free (unfortunately, her site is no longer active).
 (Interesting tidbit … Olivia has worked as a private chef for some celebrities, including performing a stint for comedian Jerry Seinfeld.)
 You can also check out a few of her recipes on her site (like Chocolate Chip Cookie Dough Ice Cream … hello!) and find more on her Facebook page.

 So far, this year’s Suite of Sweets for Sweethearts event has featured Vanilla Pudding (from Everyday Classics: 68 Tasty & Essential Gluten-Free, Dairy-Free, Egg-Free, and Soy-Free Recipes, Chocolate Pie (from The Paleo Chocolate Lovers’ Cookbook), and Red Velvet Cupcakes (from Gluten-Free 101).
 All such delectable goodies!